sspaeth-r7/VimNotes/README.md

 # VimNotes
 ## Visual Mode
 - Reselect last visual block mode selection: `gv`
+- Select entire current line: `V`
+  - Can be used in both visual and command modes
+  - When used in visual mode, all lines with at least 1 selected character will be selected in full
+  - When used in command mode, whatever line the cursor is on will be used for selection

 ## Deletion
 - Delete quoted string (incl. quotes): `da"`